Calyxium/Calyxium/README.md

 5. The executable will be located in the current directory.
 You can move it to a directory in your PATH for easier access.

 ## Getting Started
-To start using Plutonium, you need to create a script file with the `.pu` extension.
+To start using Calyxium, you need to create a script file with the `.pu` extension.
 Here's a simple example to get you started:
 ```
-# This is a comment in Plutonium
+# This is a comment in Calyxium
 puts("Hello, world");
 ```
 To run your script, use the following command:
-`./plutonium main.pu`
+`./Calyxium main.pu`

 ## Usage
-Plutonium is designed to be easy to learn and use.
+Calyxium is designed to be easy to learn and use.
 Here are some basic commands and their usage:

 - `puts("Hello, world!");`: Prints a message to the standard output.
 - `let x: int = 10;` Declares a variable `x` and assigns it the value of `int 10`.